Recruitment Officer @ AIRBUS 8

 This activity can absolutely suit Diana SAKOTA in the sense that it involves a detached view and a decisive decision-making on a subject.
 She enjoys challenging others' points of view and bringing her perspective to a subject.
 She likes being able to demonstrate independence in her judgements.

 Diana SAKOTA is fully engaged in a culture oriented towards relationships with others and the collective.
 She likes that the person is foremost valued and that each person is satisfied in the work environment.
 This requires that the rules are able to adapt accordingly to suit everyone.
+Mutual respect must be valued.
 She avoids environments where the results are foremost valued, and where the data culture is dominant.
-She rather needs a work context that values collective accomplishments.
-She likes, indeed, to observe that the collaboration is led towards the attainment of targeted goals.
-Indeed, she is bored if she work environment is too stable and she stagnates in her situation.
+She prefers that the culture is centred around collaboration and the production of collective projects.
+It is important for her that everyone shares this mindset.

 Manage the unexpected